scheme-and-computer-science/clos/README.md

 # Introduction

 CLOS, an acronym for Common Lisp Object System, is a standard set of extensions to the Common Lisp language to help people do object-oriented programming in Lisp.
 Scheme, as you know, is a dialect of Lisp with a simpler, more consistent syntax than Common Lisp's.
-Tiny CLOS is a Scheme version of CLOS written in 1992 by Gregor Kiczales.
-It differs from CLOS syntactically, but the basic approach to OOP is the same as in CLOS.
-How to Use Tiny CLOS

-Tiny CLOS is written in Scheme.
-The source code, if you really want to look at it, is in the file tiny-clos.scm, but it has a lot of complications due to the need to bootstrap the object and class system; an easier to understand (but not functional) version is in tiny-rpp.text.
-Other useful support code is in the rest of this directory.
-However, you don't need to use the source code: much more convenient is to use the command tclos, a simple shell script that runs MIT Scheme with a memory image that has Tiny CLOS already loaded.
-If you don't know what all that means, ignore it; just use the command tclos.

 CLOS vs. other approaches to OOP

 The most popular object-oriented languages today (e.g. C++ and Java) share much of their syntax and much of their philosophy.
-CLOS and Tiny CLOS have a Lisp-like syntax, very different from the block-structured syntax of the other languages mentioned above.
+CLOS have a Lisp-like syntax, very different from the block-structured syntax of the other languages mentioned above.
 They share the notions of run-time polymorphism (i.e. a function that works in several different ways depending on the kinds of objects to which it is applied), inheritance, etc. with essentially all other OO languages.
-And like most OO languages, CLOS and Tiny CLOS consider every "object" to be an element of a "class", which may be written in terms of one or more "superclasses".
+And like most OO languages, CLOS consider every "object" to be an element of a "class", which may be written in terms of one or more "superclasses".
-The most significant difference between CLOS and the other languages mentioned above is that in CLOS (and Tiny CLOS), a polymorphic function looks and behaves like an ordinary function, not tied to any one class of objects.
-By contrast, every polymorphic function in C++, Java, et al ''belongs'' to one particular class, and must be invoked in conjunction with an instance of that class.
+The most significant difference between CLOS and the other languages mentioned above is that in CLOS, a polymorphic function looks and behaves like an ordinary function, not tied to any one class of objects.
+By contrast, every polymorphic function in C++, Java, et al 'belongs' to one particular class, and must be invoked in conjunction with an instance of that class.
 For example, suppose there were a class named dial and a polymorphic function named turn, and we wished to turn the dial ThisDial to setting 200.
 A C++ programmer would write

 `ThisDial.turn (200); `